Keith Caputo: Recent activity (2011–present)

 In 2022 A documentary film, also titled The Sound of Scars, was released by Cinedigm in association with Raven Banner Entertainment in 2022.
 The film was directed by Leigh Brooks and included interviews with Caputo and the rest of the band members and their families.
 The film also included archival footage, photographs, lost interviews, and go over various points of the band's history, including Caputo's gender transition.

-In November of 2024 Caputo started detransitioning and started going by the name Keith again.
-Stating in a video “I’ve cured my gender dysphoria.
+In November 2024 Caputo started detransitioning and started going by the name Keith again, stating in a video “I’ve cured my gender dysphoria.
 It took many years, a lot of walking through the fire, but I rose above my misunderstandings of my soul and my spirit.
 I just wanted to share with you guys, once again, that I am off hormone therapy six, seven years when ‘A Place Where There’s No More Pain’ was made with LIFE OF AGONY.
 That was in 2016.
 And I’ve been existing in a different version of myself and a more healed version of myself.

-In January of 2025 Caputo along with the rest of Life of Agony were inducted into The Metal Hall of Fame.
-In November of 2025 Caputo announced he alongside his cousin Joey Z. Would be touring Europe in celebration of the 25th anniversary of his album Died Laughing, the tour will take place in March of 2026.
+In January 2025 Caputo, along with the rest of Life of Agony, was inducted into The Metal Hall of Fame.
+In November 2025, Caputo announced he would be touring Europe alongside his cousin Joey Z in celebration of the 25th anniversary of his album Died Laughing.
+The tour took place in March 2026.